usememos/memos/README.md

 <p align="center">
   <a href="https://memos.onrender.com/">Live Demo</a> •
-  <a href="https://t.me/+-_tNF1k70UU4ZTc9">Discuss in Telegram</a>
+  <a href="https://t.me/+-_tNF1k70UU4ZTc9">Discuss in Telegram 👾</a>
 </p>

 ![demo](https://raw.githubusercontent.com/usememos/memos/main/resources/demo.webp)

-## 🎯 Intentions

-- ✍️ Write down the light-card memos very easily;
-- 🏗️ Build the fragmented knowledge management tool for yourself;
-- 📒 For noting your 📅 daily/weekly plans, 💡 fantastic ideas, 📕 reading thoughts...

 ## ✨ Features

 - 🦄 Fully open source;
-- 👍 Write in the plain textarea without any burden;
+- 📜 Writing in plain textarea without any burden,
+  - and support some useful markdown syntax 💪.
+- 🌄 Share the memo in a pretty image or personal page like Twitter;
+- 🚀 Fast self-hosting with `Docker`;
-- 🤠 Great UI and never miss any detail;
+- 🤠 Pleasant UI and UX;
-- 🚀 Super quick self-hosted with `Docker` and `SQLite`;

 ## ⚓️ Deploy with Docker